le-huynh/lehuynh.rbind.io/content/blog/error-csv-parse-error.md

 In my case, I read the data chunk by chunk and converted each one to Parquet format.
 It took longer than loading the whole file in one go with `fread()`, but since my RAM could not handle the entire file at once, this was a pretty good workaround.

-I even wrote a nifty function to make the process easier!
+**Note:** A nifty [function](URL) I wrote to make the process easier.

 #### References
 <a href="https://umatter.github.io/BigData/" target="_blank">Big Data Analytics</a> by Ulrich Matter.